ariyoujustcode/NLP-Experience-Report-Analysis/README.md

-# NLP Project One: Psychedelic Trip Report Analysis
+# NLP Project One: Experience Report Analysis

 ## Overview
-This project demonstrates natural language processing techniques for **classifying and summarizing psychedelic trip reports**.
+This project demonstrates natural language processing techniques for **classifying and summarizing reports of a variety of experiences**.
 All experiments are conducted using a **Google Colab notebook** with synthetic data to illustrate preprocessing, modeling, and evaluation workflows.

 ## Project Goals
-- **Text Classification:** Predict the category of a trip report based on its content.
+- **Text Classification:** Predict the category of a report based on its content.
-- **Abstractive Summarization:** Generate concise summaries of trip reports while preserving key experiences.
+- **Abstractive Summarization:** Generate concise summaries of reports while preserving key experiences.

 ## Notebook
 **File:** `notebooks/Trip_Report_NLP_Pipeline.ipynb`